scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_copy.rst

 .. note::

-  The syntax shows only a representative sample of the possible request headers.
-For a complete list, refer to :ref:`Common Request Headers`.
+  The syntax shows only a representative sample of possible request headers.
+For a complete list, see :ref:`Common Request Headers`.

 Parameters
 ~~~~~~~~~~